pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/SecurityInTypo3/AdditionalSecurityMeasuresYouCanTake/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Add a .htaccess file to the typo3/ source code directory.
-This will “webserver protect” the backend interface.
+This will "webserver protect" the backend interface.
 Backend users will have to type in two passwords: First the general webserver password, then the user-specific TYPO3 password.The authenticated web-server user is not used by TYPO3 in any way.
 It just adds another gate in the